zonca/zonca.github.io-source/content/2014-06-05-career_as_a_computational_scientist.md

-Title: Career as a computational scientist
+Title: Thoughts on a career as a computational scientist
 Date: 2014-06-05 14:00
 Author: Andrea Zonca
 Tags: career, hpc
-Status: draft
 Slug: career-as-a-computational-scientist

 Recently I've been asked what are the prospects of a wannabe computational scientist,